Batesburg-Leesville, South Carolina: Law and government

 Batesburg-Leesville is served by a council-manager style government.
 The town employs approximate 60 full-time employees, and 35 volunteer firefighters.
 The town operated from a $7.4 million budget in Fiscal Year 2018–2019.

 Mayor

-Batesburg-Leesville's mayor is Lancer Shull.
+Batesburg-Leesville's mayor is David W. Bouknight Jr.

 Town council

 The town council comprises eight elected council persons representing single-member districts.
 The current council members are: